AADS0012/todo-list-typescript/README.md

 ## 🤝 Contributing
 This is a personal project for learning purposes, but suggestions and improvements are always welcome.
 Feel free to fork and customize!

-## 📝 License
-MIT License – feel free to use, modify, and distribute this project.

 ## 🙌 Acknowledgments
 - Inspired by modern UI trends and minimalist design principles
 - Built as a showcase for pure front-end skills without frameworks